code-with-amitk/Code-examples/System-Design/Concepts/Databases/Database_Scaling/README.md

 ## C. Sharding
 - **What?** Data is distributed across the databases, so that each DB only manages subset of data.
 - **Adv:** a.
 Less data/DB hence more cache hits.
+- **Disadv:**
+  - *a.* if 1 user or some users becomes hot, then a DB will become hugely loaded and other will remain empty.
-- **Disadv:** a.
-If 1 DB goes down, replica should be up and running.    b.
-Complex SQL queries    c.
-Joining data from multiple shards is more complex.
+  - *b.* If 1 DB goes down, replica should be up and running.
+  - *c.* Complex SQL queries
+  - *d.* Joining data from multiple shards is more complex.
 ```c
   ------------------         ------------------        -----------------          -----------------
   | db1 Users(A-G) |         | db2 User(F-L) |        | db3 Users(M-T) |         | db4 Users(U-Z) |